Updated on March 23, 2023

 The Viva Viagem Card costs 0.5 Euro which adds to the amount of credit you decide to load it with.
 You can’t swipe the same card multiple times to pay for more persons.
 If you travel with other people, each of you will need to buy their own Viva Viagem card.

 I used the zapping option.
 Everything went fine until the last day, when I still had a few cents left on my Viva Viagem card.
-Apparently, it’s impossible to load such cards with single ticket fares, once you’ve already used the zapping system to pay for your rides. briefly, I had to buy a new Viva Viagem card and load it with only one ride ticket to get to the airport.
+Apparently, it’s impossible to load such cards with single ticket fares, once you’ve already used the zapping system to pay for your rides.
+Perhaps I didn’t understand how the cards system works, I don’t know.
+Briefly, I had to buy a new Viva Viagem card and load it with only one ride ticket to get to the airport.